 Ability to infer from test measures to larger construct domains; the degree to which the instrument measures all facets of what it says it measures

 According to Donnellan et al. (2006), the Mini-IPIP is derived from the larger 50 item IPIP-FFM (see Goldberg, 1999) and was reduced to the top four items for each trait scale, using exploratory factor analysis as the primary method for selecting items that loaded most highly on a single trait [while maintaining balance between positive and negative keyed items].
-The same study confirms that factor component loadings of the IPIP-NEO-120 are representitive of the five major personality traits.
+The same study confirms that factor component loadings of the IPIP-NEO-120 are representative of the five major personality traits.

 Ability to make inferences from test scores to another real-world behaviors